Sharesale

 Keep It Short And Sweet

 While it’s tempting to show off all of your great acting moments, anything over three minutes is TOO LONG.
 Keep it simple and sweet—and only include your greatest efforts!
 As far as possible, aim for two to three short scenes.
-When a casting director looks at a scene and discovers that it’s only 60-90 seconds long, they’re much more likely to invest that time.
+When a looks at a scene and discovers that it’s only 60-90 seconds long, they’re much more likely to invest that time.

 Keep Your Content Fresh